GloriaXie123/coding-for-Interview/C programming language notes.md

 ### 1.8 Arguments-Call by Value
 #### pass by value
-all the function arguments are passed by value.the called function **is given the value of the arguments in temporary variables** instead of the originals. call by value is an asset,which leads to more compact programs.because **parameters can be treated as conveniently initialized local parameters**. if you want a function to change the variable in a calling routine.**the caller must provide the address of the variable(typically a pointer to the variable) to be set**.
+all the function arguments are passed by value.<br>
+the called function **is given the value of the arguments in temporary variables** instead of the originals. call by value is an asset,which leads to more compact programs.because **parameters can be treated as conveniently initialized local parameters**. if you want a function to change the variable in a calling routine.**the caller must provide the address of the variable(typically a pointer to the variable) to be set**.